Where to see them:

 Zoo Atlanta Conservation Efforts

 Captive African lions are a species managed by the Species Survival Plan (SSP).
 SSPs strive to maintain genetically and demographically healthy captive populations.
-Zoo Atlanta actively participates in the Lion SSP and welcomed three new lion cubs in May 2008.
+Zoo Atlanta actively participates in the Lion SSP and welcomed four lion cubs in 2014 and three cubs in 2008.